velezd/simple-web-generator/readme.md

 **@bigimage:image.jpg:Image comment** - Shows image scaled to the full with of the web **@medimage:image comment** - Shows image scaled to about half of the web **@download:file.zip:license:link** - Shows download link, a license can be from the list ./lib/licenses.json or custom one - then you should also add link to it
+**@icon:icon_name** - Shows small icon from style/icons - Can be used to decorate links to social media etc.

 For usage examples check content created by test.sh